1) Partitioned Outer Join

 DECLARE V_START NUMBER; PROCEDURE SHOW_ELAPSED_TIME(P_NAME VARCHAR2) IS BEGIN DBMS_OUTPUT.PUT_LINE(P_NAME||' elapsed time: '||TO_CHAR((DBMS_UTILITY.GET_TIME - V_START)/100, '00.00')); V_START := DBMS_UTILITY.GET_TIME; END; BEGIN V_START := DBMS_UTILITY.GET_TIME; FOR I IN (SELECT LEVEL FROM DUAL CONNECT BY LEVEL < 500000) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('Hierarchical query'); FOR I IN ( WITH Q1(N) AS ( SELECT 1 FROM DUAL UNION ALL SELECT N+1 FROM Q1 WHERE N < 500000 ) SELECT * FROM Q1 ) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('Subquery factoring'); FOR I IN (SELECT ROWNUM FROM XMLTABLE('1 to 500000')) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('XAMTABLE'); FOR I IN ( SELECT V FROM DUAL MODEL DIMENSION BY (0 R) MEASURES (0 V) RULES ITERATE (500000) ( V[ITERATION_NUMBER] = ITERATION_NUMBER + 1 ) ORDER BY 1 ) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('Model clause'); END; Hierarchical query elapsed time: 00.28 Subquery factoring elapsed time: 01.99 XAMTABLE elapsed time: 00.31 Model clause elapsed time: 41.40

-As can be seen from the results, CONNECT BY clause is more efficient than the others.
+As it can be seen from the results, CONNECT BY clause is more efficient than the others.
 Moreover, you can also generate random various characters as in the example below.

 4) Oracle defined collections

 You can use Oracle’s built-in collection types.
 Although it is not used much, it can make your job easier in some places.
 Some of the system defined types are listed below.
 If you look at the script of ODCI built-in collections, you will see that they are VARRAY types.
 In addition, if you want to use associative arrays you can use DBMS_SQL package.